MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-domains-sharing.md

     > [!NOTE]
     > If you have Office 365 Germany, sign in at https://portal.office.de.
 If you have Office 365 operated by 21Vianet (China), sign in at https://login.partner.microsoftonline.cn/.
 Then select the Admin tile to open the admin center.

 2. In the left pane, under **Admin centers**, select **SharePoint**.
 (You might need to select **Show all** to see the list of admin centers.)
-If this opens the new SharePoint admin center, select **Classic SharePoint admin center** in the left pane.
+If the classic SharePoint admin center appears, select **Open it now** at the top of the page to open the new SharePoint admin center.

+3. Select **Classic features**.

+4. Select **More classic features**.

+3. Under **Classic site collections page**, and then select **Open**.

-3. On the **site collections** page of the classic SharePoint admin center, select a site collection, and then select **Sharing**.
+5. Select a site collection, and then select **Sharing**.

-4. Under **Site collection additional settings**, select the **Limit external sharing using domain** check box.
+6. Under **Site collection additional settings**, select the **Limit external sharing using domain** check box.

-5. From the drop-down list, choose either **Don't allow sharing with users from these blocked domains** to deny access to targeted domains or **Allow sharing only with users from these domains** to limit access to only to the domains you list.
+7. From the drop-down list, choose either **Don't allow sharing with users from these blocked domains** to deny access to targeted domains or **Allow sharing only with users from these domains** to limit access to only to the domains you list.

-6. List the domains (maximum of 60) in the box provided, using the format  *domain.com.* If listing more than one domain, separate each domain with a space or a carriage return.
+8. List the domains (maximum of 60) in the box provided, using the format  *domain.com.* If listing more than one domain, separate each domain with a space or a carriage return.

     > [!NOTE]
     > Wildcards are not supported for domain entries.